Back to Blog

 3. Platform assigns contacts to volunteers

-4. Volunteers send messages one-by-one
+4. Volunteers send messages one by one

 5. Messages route through carriers to voters